 Reckless driving is a criminal charge that can come into play in lots of situations.
 The laws in most states define reckless driving in broad and general terms.
-So, whether a driver's actions can be characterized as "reckless driving" really comes down to judgment calls of the citing officer and, ultimately, the jury.
+So, whether a driver's actions can be characterized as "reckless driving" really comes down to judgment calls of the citing officer and, ultimately, the judge or jury.

 The particulars of state laws differ.
 But most states define reckless driving (also called "reckless operation" and "driving to endanger") as willfully operating a vehicle in a manner that shows an indifference to the safety of persons or property.
 In other words, the person was aware he or she was driving in a way that put other people or property at risk.

 In addition to having a generally defined reckless driving offense, the laws of some states include specific circumstances that are considered "per se" reckless driving.
 Some of the more common per se examples involve excessive speeding (for example, driving over 100 miles per hour), illegally passing a school bus, and street racing.

 Speeding and manner other traffic violations can lead to a reckless driving conviction.
 But, as for general reckless driving laws, the violation of violations must include an added element of dangerousness to qualify as reckless driving.

 For example, excessive speeding in areas where there are lots of pedestrians could amount to reckless driving because doing so puts the safety of pedestrians at significant risk.

 As previously discussed, definitions of reckless driving are general.
 However, some examples of conduct that could fall in the reckless driving category could include things like: